sheershp99/sheershp99/README.md

 ## Hello there,

-From here, you can navigate to all my data science/analyst projects created using various datasets such as store sales dataset, breast cancer dataset, airlines dataset etc,  from different sources such as Kaggle, Maven Analytics etc. <br><br>
+From here, you can navigate to all my data science/analyst projects created using various datasets downloaded from different sources such as Kaggle, Maven Analytics etc. <br><br>
-My proficiency in data analytics starts from simple technology like Microsoft Excel to Power BI finally touching the complex data analysis techniques and machine learning models for regression, classification & clustering using Python libraries such as Numpy, Pandas, Matplotlib, Seaborn, Folium, BeautifulSoup & Scikit-Learn.
+These projects showcase my proficiency in various data analytics tools starting from simple technology like Microsoft Excel to Power BI and touching the complex data analysis techniques using machine learning models for regression, classification & clustering using Python libraries such as :
+- Numpy
+- Pandas
+- BeautifulSoup
+- SQLite3
+- Matplotlib
+- Seaborn
+- Folium
+- Scikit-Learn.

 ### Microsoft Excel Projects Demonstrate
 - Data Cleaning